fralken/sbt-swagger-codegen/README.md

 - `swaggerServerRoutesFile` -> "/src/main/resources/routes" (routes file to be generated)
 - `swaggerGenerateControllers` -> true (to be disabled if you want to provide fully costom controllers with all the boilerplate)

-Moreover you can extend this plugin by providing alternative implementations of the generators via:
+Moreover, you can extend this plugin by providing alternative implementations of the generators via:

 - `swaggerModelCodeGenClass` -> new eu.unicredit.swagger.generators.DefaultModelGenerator() (the class used to generate the model classes)
 - `swaggerJsonCodeGenClass` -> new eu.unicredit.swagger.generators.DefaultJsonGenerator() (the class used to generate the json marshaller/unmarshaller)